paulgovan/QRAGadget/README.md

 # Overview
 QRAGadget is a Shiny Gadget for creating interactive QRA visualizations.
 QRAGadget is powered by the excellent [leaflet](http://leafletjs.com/) and [raster](https://cran.r-project.org/web/packages/raster/vignettes/Raster.pdf) packages.
 While this gadget was initially intended for those interested in creating QRA visualizations, it may also be of use to anyone interested in visualizing raster data in a leaflet map.

-This project is in its *very* early stages.
-Please let us know if there are things you would like to see (or things you don't like!) by opening up an issue.

 # Getting Started
 You can install QRAGadget in [R](https://www.r-project.org) with: